Colored pencil: Student and scholastic-grade

 Many of the same companies that produce artist-grade colored pencils also offer student-grade materials and scholastic-level colored pencils.
 These products do not usually include a lightfastness rating, and core composition and pigment-binder ratio vary, even between products manufactured by the same company.
 Student- and scholastic-grade colored pencils lack the high quality pigments and lightfastness of artist-grade products, and their color range is smaller, often limited to 24 or 36 colors.

 However, using lower-grade colored pencils does have some advantages.
 Some companies offer erasable colored pencils for beginning artists to experiment with.
 Student-grade colored pencils also tend to cost significantly less than their higher-grade counterparts, which makes them more accessible for children and students.

 Watercolor pencils

-Watercolor pencils, otherwise known as water-soluble pencils, are a versatile art medium.
-The pencils can be used dry—like normal colored pencils—or they can be applied wet to get the desired watercolor effect.
-In wet application, the artist first lays down the dry pigment and then follows up with a damp paintbrush to intensify and spread the colors.
-This technique can also be used to blend colors together, and many artists will apply both techniques in one art piece.
-Artist-grade watercolor pencils typically come in 60 or 72 colors but can go up all the way up to 120 colors.
+Watercolor pencils, also known as water-soluble pencils, are a versatile art medium.
+They can be used dry like traditional colored pencils, or applied wet to create watercolor effects.
+In wet use, the artist lays down dry pigment and then uses a damp brush to intensify or spread the color.
+This technique can help blend colors, and many artists combine both dry and wet methods in a single piece.
+Artist-grade watercolor pencil sets commonly include 60 or 72 colors, with some professional sets offering up to 120 colors.